spcourse/acquisition/minai/30 actors/contents.md

 ## Visualizing Actors

-Now that we have the data crawled and scraped, we might ask ourselves some additional questions.
+Now that we have the data crawled and scraped, we might ask ourselves some questions.

-Which actor was most influential between 1930 and 2020?
+*Which actor was most influential between 1930 and 2020?*

-Again, we'll reformulate the question so we can give some sort of answer given our data:
+We'll reformulate the question so we can give some sort of answer given our data:

-Which actor has appeared the most in the top 5 movies of all the years between 1930 and 2020?
+*Which actor has appeared the most in the top 5 movies of all the years between 1930 and 2020?*

 ### Goal